leeweiming3/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Features

-Hirehub contains three lists which you can use commands on: Candidates, Jobs and Applications.

-Candidates represent job applicants who might apply or have applied for one or more jobs.
-They each have a name, phone, email and country, and optionally a comment and multiple tags to distinguish them.
-Each email must be distinct.

-Jobs represent job openings which you can recruit candidates for.
-Each job has a title, description and vacancy.
-Vacancy represents the maximum amount of candidates you can recruit for each job.
-Below the vacancy, there is no restriction for which candidate can apply for which job.
-Each title must be distinct.

-Applications represent the job applications made by a candidate towards a job.
-Thus, each application is associated with a candidate (via their email) and a job (via its title).
-When a candidate applies, they will go through an interview process and eventually be accepted or rejected, and the status of an application represents this progress.

 **:information_source: Notes about the command format:**<br>

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>